Kuwait travel guide

 Safety and security

 Violent crime against foreigners is rare.
-However, you should take care if you intend to travel in conservative areas like Jahra, where there have been incidents involving firearms, and Jleeb Al Shuyoukh where there have been instances of civil unrest.
+However, you should take care if you intend to travel in conservative areas like Jahra, where there have been incidents involving firearms, and Jleeb Al Shuyoukh where there have been instances of robbery.

 You should only use authorised road border crossing points into Iraq and Saudi Arabia.
 Border posts can be easily missed on the Kuwait-Saudi Arabian border, however you must get an exit or entry stamp before continuing your journey.
 Any other unauthorised movement near borders is illegal and dangerous.
 Armed guards patrol border areas.
 If you plan to cross the border from Kuwait into Iraq, make sure you have the correct paperwork.
 See the Iraqi Embassy to Kuwait website for more information

 Landmines and other hazardous ordnance are still present in Kuwait.
 You should avoid off-road driving.
 If you do travel off-road, restrict your movements to clearly identifiable tracks, and take great care even if an area has been officially cleared.
-Don’t pick up any strange metal, plastic or other objects lying around or hunt for war memorabilia.
+Don’t pick up any strange metal, plastic or other objects lying around.

 If you have a visit visa you can drive in Kuwait using an international driving permit or a valid UK licence.
 Before driving you must obtain third party insurance in Kuwait.
 If you’re hiring a car, you can usually get insurance through your car hire company.
 If you’re planning to drive a car belonging to a relative or friend then you’re responsible for obtaining insurance.
 The insurance document must be kept with you at all times while driving.